SQL LOWER Function

 email = LOWER(email);Code language: SQL (Structured Query Language) (sql)

-To query data case-insensitive, you can use the LOWER function.
+To query data case-insensitively, you can use the LOWER function in the WHERE clause as follows:

 SELECT